Graph Neural Networks with Feature and Structure Aware Random Walk: Introduction

-On top of Diglacian, we further consider capturing nodes' long-distance correlation in topology, by defining a measure of node proximity based on nodes' pair-wise commute time.
-The commute time between node $v_i$ and $v_j$ is defined as the expected number of steps of a random walk starting at $v_i$ reaching $v_j$ and then returning to $v_i$.
+On top of DiL-GCN, we further fuse long-distance correlations between nodes on the topology level, by defining a measure of node proximity based on pair-wise commute time.
+Commute time (CT) is a representative path-based feature that looks at the global graph structure.
+It provides a more strict and precise proximity measure between nodes in digraph than the shortest path.
+Specifically, the commute time between nodes $v_i$ and $v_j$ is the expected number of steps of a random walk to get from $v_i$ to $v_j$, and back to $v_i$.
 The less commute time from $v_i$ to $v_j$, the higher impact of $v_j$ on $v_i$, and therefore they should be more similar in the embedding space.
-For example, when performing a random walk on a social network, the walker starting at an ordinary user can immediately reach a celebrity it follows, but the walker can hardly return to the starting node by the celebrity's outgoing links.
-If the walker reaches another ordinary user and returns in a few steps, then the starting node should be more similar to that ordinary user than to the celebrity in the embedding space.
-Besides, since the random walk is based on the transition matrix of Feature-Aware PageRank, commute times hence are also feature-aware and direction-dependent.
-We theoretically prove that commute times can be derived by our proposed Diglacian in a sparse manner, and define a propagation matrix based on it.
-We call this method \textbf{DiglacianGCN-CT} (\textbf{C}ommute \textbf{T}ime).
+Hence, we can use CT to measure the proximity between nodes in many real-world digraphs.
+For example, when performing a random walk on a social network, the walker starting at an ordinary user can immediately reach a celebrity it follows, but the walker can hardly return to the starting node by the celebrity's outgoing links, so the CT between the ordinary user and the celebrity may be very large and their proximity is low, even if they are adjacent.
+On the other hand, two ordinary users in the same compact community usually have fewer CT even if they are not connected directly, hence they have high proximity.
+In this paper, we theoretically prove that commute times between pair-wise nodes can be induced by DiLaplacian spectrum in a sparse manner, such that the derived commute time matrix can inherit the properties of DiLaplacian (i.e., feature-aware and directionality-dependent) while preserving long-distance correlations on the topology level.
+With such commute time matrix in hand, we can then define the graph convolution called {\em DiL-GCN$_{CT}$}.
+To the best of our knowledge, we are the first to integrate the commute time into the GNN model.